 Recently refurbished Fisherman's Cottage will suit style savvy visitors with its whitewashed walls and contemporary furnishings.

 Entrance at street level is into the light and airy sitting room with stripped timber floorboards and sumptuous leather sofa facing the wood-burning stove.

 As with some quaint Cornish cottages the stairs leading up into the bedroom, which has a king size bed and modern en-suite bathroom with bath and separate double size walk-in shower, are a little steep, as are the stairs down to the kitchen.

 The kitchen/breakfast room on the lower ground floor has tasteful shaker style units and sleek appliances including a range style electric cooker for the keen cook.

 A neat dining table offers seating for four.

 To the rear of the cottage is a covered storage area suitable for bikes or hanging wet-suits out to dry.

 Parking can usually be found nearby.

 Over three floors.
-One king-size double bedroom with en-suite bathroom with bath, double walk-in shower and WC.
-Kitchen with dining area.
-Sitting room with wood burning stove.
-Downstairs WC and store.
+First floor king-size double bedroom with en-suite bathroom with bath, double walk-in shower and WC.
+Ground floor Sitting room with wood burning stove.
+Lower ground floor Kitchen with dining area.
+WC and store.